-The cause of primary familial brain calcification is the genetic mutation of certain genes.
-It is an inherited condition.
-In about 50% of cases, however, the exact genetic cause is unknown.
+The cause of primary familial brain calcification is genetic mutation.
+A person inherits it, but in about 50% of cases, the exact genetic cause is unknown.

 Due to mutations of certain genes, calcium deposits form in the affected blood vessels of the brain and brain cells.
 These calcium deposits then disrupt nerve signal connections between different areas of the brain.

-The treatment options for brain calcification focus on addressing and relieving the symptoms, as the calcification itself is irreversible.
+The treatments focus on addressing and relieving the symptoms because the calcification itself is irreversible.

 One common symptom of brain calcification is dystonia.
-Some treatment options for dystonia include:
+Some treatment options for this include:

 - physical therapy

 - relaxation and stress management

 - deep brain stimulation via an implanted device

 - oral medications, such as benzodiazepines or anticholinergics

 - injected medications